Actually Delicious Spinach Baby Food

 But, this sweet potato food recipe incorporates spinach and DOES taste good because we have some other secret ingredients in there as well.

-There are several sweet potato baby food combinations that work and spinach is one of them.
+There are several sweetpotato baby food combinations that work and this spinach recipe for baby food is one of them!

-Spinach baby food is probably not the first thing you think of when introducing solids.
+Spinach puree or spinach baby food is probably not the first thing you think of when introducing solids.
+However, it’s incredibly nutrient-dense (and high in healthy fats, which is important!) so as a Registered Dietitian, I am here to convince you otherwise.

-But, the fact of the matter is that spinach is very nutritious and works well in a sweet potato spinach baby food mixture.
+The fact of the matter is that spinach is very nutritious and works well in this sweetpotato spinach baby food mixture.

 Spinach is high in: